subirvarma/GeneralCognitics/_posts/TamingRandomness.md

 Figure: Diffusion Process of the type described by a Stochastic Differential Equation

-Note that this is an abbreviation of the integral form since dX, dW$ and $dt$ don't have any meaning by themselves.
+Note that this is an abbreviation of the integral form since $dX, dW$ and $dt$ don't have any meaning by themselves.
 This is referred to as a Stochastic Differential Equation also called a Diffusion Process.
 Tha latter name arises out of the observation that the equation describes the gradual spreading of a particle following $X(t)$ as it spreads around the deterministic trajectory defined by ${dX\over dt} = b(t,X_t)$, as shown in the above figure.

 Does the Ito Integral even exist, in other words is it well defined?
 The traditional Riemann Integral is defined as the limit